DavidPhillipOster/datetime_service/README.md

 ## Notes:

-I bind this to <Command><Shift>D so in a single compound keysteoke I can enter the date.
+I bind this to ⌘⇧D so in a single compound keystroke I can enter the date.

 The date format is controlled by the **NSUserData** in the Info.plist.
 As shipped, it is set to the American-style 7/11/2021, but any format string that is compatible with `NSDateFormatter` may be used.